 Space Junk: A Growing Threat in Earth's Orbit

-Space, which once embodied the final frontier of human exploration and knowledge, today faces an increasingly pressing challenge: space junk.
+Space Debris: A Growing Threat in Earth's Orbit.
+Space, once the final frontier of human exploration and knowledge, now faces an increasingly pressing challenge: space junk.
 This accumulation of debris of anthropogenic origin that populates Earth's orbit is not just a matter of aesthetics, but in fact constitutes a serious problem with far-reaching implications for our planet and for the future of space exploration.
 The genesis of this problem dates back to the beginnings of the space age, with the launch of the first satellites and rockets.
 Every space venture, every launch carried out, inevitably leaves a trail of traces: rocket stages exhausted after fulfilling their function, satellites that reached the end of their useful life and were abandoned in their orbits, tools inadvertently lost by astronauts during their extravehicular activities and, regrettably, the myriad of fragments resulting from collisions and explosions occurring in the space environment.

 Composition of Space Debris